wavemaker/docs/learn/how-tos/dynamic-data-table-edit.md

 This approach helps to seamlessly handle scenarios where the primary variable is confined to a GET API, ensuring comprehensive control over the data interaction within the data table.

-## Implementing CRUD Functionalities for Variable Bound to GET API
+## CRUD Functionalities for GET API Variable

-1. Import the HRDB employee GET API into the studio as a [web service](/learn/app-development/services/web-services).
+1. Import the HRDB employee GET API into the studio as a web service.
+To know more about web services and how to import different web services, see [Web Services](/learn/app-development/services/web-services).

 ![getemployee_api.png](/learn/assets/getemployee_api.png)

-2. [Create a web service variable](/learn/app-development/services/web-services/rest-services) for the above imported GET API and bind it to a data table.
+2. [Create a web service variable](/learn/app-development/variables/web-service/#service-variable-for-web-services) for the above imported GET API and bind it to a data table.

 3. Go to the Advanced Settings of the data table.